GPD: Man wanted in retail theft investigation

 A 40-year-old man is wanted for questioning by Guam police in connection to several retail theft complaints.

-The suspect was identified as Eric Lee Quenga Flores, also known as Kimo, and was last seen driving a dark colored sedan, possibly a tinted Toyota Yaris or Nissan Sentra, according to GPD spokesperson Sgt.
+The suspect was identified as Eric Lee Quenga Flores, also known as Kimo, and was last seen driving a dark-colored sedan, possibly a tinted Toyota Yaris or Nissan Sentra, according to Guam Police Department spokesperson Sgt.
 Paul Tapao.

 He was last spotted in the area near the Old Spanish Bridge Store in Agat.